 There are approximately 3,000 movement disorder specialists in the world.
 While they are all neurologists, not all of them have experience treating Parkinson’s disease (PD).
 For every person with Parkinson’s to receive treatment from a specialist, each one of these doctors would have to treat more than 3,000 people with PD.
 Parkinson’s Foundation estimates that the average movement disorder specialist sees a total of 350 patients.
 That’s more than 8.9 million people with PD who are not being treated by a specialist.

-Should we consider subcutaneous apomorphine infusions for Parkinson’s disease patients who do not want deep brain stimulation or a dopamine pump?
-There is a growing interest among people with Parkinson’s disease (PD) and families for a “nonsurgical” alternative to A surgical treatment for Parkinson's disease.
+Should we consider subcutaneous apomorphine infusions for Parkinson’s disease patients who do not want deep brain stimulation or a A chemical messenger (neurotransmitter) that regulates movement and emotions. pump?
+There is a growing interest among people with Parkinson’s disease (PD) and families for a “nonsurgical” alternative to

 With medical marijuana legalized in 28 states and Washington, D.C., its therapeutic properties have become buzzworthy.
 Researchers are currently studying these properties and how they affect different diseases, like Parkinson’s disease (PD).
 But why?